-1 D. Mitchell
+J. D. Mitchell

-Improve bolt handle appearance by alim profile and sweeping the name toward the rear.
-This will require changing the trigger to move the finger piece rearward to prevent interference between bolt handle and the shooter's right hand in recoil.

-lalet magazine from top of stock in a manner such as to obviate the saity for a floor plate.
-This is a custom stock feature used by many custom makers.
+- improve bolt handle appearance by slim profile and sweeping time handle more toward the rear.
+This will require changing the trigger to move the finger piece rearward to prevent interference between boil handle and the shooter's right hand in recoil. - inlet magazine from top of stock in a manner such as to obviate the necessity for a floor plate.
+This is a custom stock feature used by many custom stock makers.
 It improves the appearance and cost at the same time.
-It may, require a reduction in magazine capacity in some calibers.

-Offer features found on custom rifles such as a compensated barrel neavy calibers, sling swivel screws as standard equipment, scope sights, builded receiver top, etc.

-Provide a really light rifle in the regular calibers and a standard weight calibers with recoil pad.
-We can then have the lightest and strongest in the rifle in the world.
-The short receiver model can be advertised at light factually our present M/721 and M/722 weigh less than the M/70 for the light by 2 or 3 oz. on the average.
+It may, however, require a reduction in magazine capacity in some calibers. - Offer features found on custom rifles such as a compensated barrel in the heavy calibers, sling swivel screws as standard equipment, scope sights, dull finished receiver top, etc. - Provide a really light rifle in the regular calibers and a standard weight in the heavy calibers with recoil pad.
+We can then have the Lightest and strongest production rifle in the world.
+The short receiver model can be advertised at 6 1/4 lbs.
+Actually our present M/721 and M/722 weigh less than the M/70 feather weight by 2 or 3 oz. on the average.

 Original plans were to have this new rifle ready by January 1, 1961.
-Research production both in Research and in Production.
+Research personnel believe that it might be accomplished, but only if given a top priority both in Research and in Production.